ropensci-archive/roweb2/content/technotes/2019-12-19-urls-checking/index.md

 readr::write_csv(bad_urls, "urls.csv")
 ```

-From that spreadsheet links were examined.
-When there was a replacement
+From that spreadsheet hundreds of links were examined **manually**!
+When
-link, we used it thanks to a code looping over all links.
-For the about
+there was a replacement link, we used it thanks to a code looping over
-50 links without replacement, we amended the posts by hand to make sure
+all links.
+For the about 50 links without replacement, we amended the
-to take context into account (e.g. removing the link vs. removing the
+posts by hand to make sure to take context into account (e.g. removing
-whole sentence presenting it).
+the link vs. removing the whole sentence presenting it).

 There were quite a few false positives i.e. actually valid URLs.
 This
 lead to some edits in